pushpabrol/auth0-tokens-for-apigee/README.md

 Before you do that though you have to have the correct setup within the Proxy to be able to validate the token presented in the Authorization header.
 Lets talk a little bit about that below

 ## API Proxy Configuration
 The API proxy needs to know how to validate/verify the access_token that is attached to the Authorization header.
-The Java Callout Policy in the attached proxy has configuration to allow for this. ( Thanks Dino Chiesa).
+The Java Callout Policy in the attached proxy has configuration to allow for this. ( Thanks @DinoChiesa!).
 The information you will need for the Java Callout are in bold below
 ```xml
 <JavaCallout name="JWT-Parse-OpenIDConnect">